SanjanaCN/FMML/README.md

 7. Project 8

-8. Project 9- Breast cancer prediction with an MLP Classifier
+8. Project 9- a) Breast cancer prediction with an MLP Classifier
+              b) CNN project